CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 From,<br>
 Agent R
 ```
-We now know that their is user named: chris, and that his password is weak.
-We can try to brute-force the ftp login with username "chris".
+We now know that there is a user named: Chris and that his password is weak.
+We can try to brute-force the ftp login with the username "chris".
 To do this I will be using Hydra Password Cracker
 ```
 └─$ hydra -l chris -P WordLists/rockyou.txt 10.10.83.69 ftp
  Hydra v9.5 (c) 2023 by van Hauser/THC & David Maciejak - Please do not use in military or secret service organizations, or for illegal purposes (this is non-binding, these *** ignore laws and ethics anyway).